gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

 ## Compiling all files separately on the each their path

-This configuration will compress and mangle all js files separately on the each their path.
+This configuration will compress and mangle all js files separately in each folder.

 Also exclude jQuery for mangling and ignore all `*.min.js` files.